 The demand for professionals who understand and can convincingly synthesize the ethical, historical, and practical aspects of medicine as they relate to the implementation, control and dissemination of health care continues to grow.

-The Medical Humanities program is conducted jointly by the Caspersen School of Graduate Studies at Drew University and St. Barnabas Health Systems.
-It also partners with Atlantic Health Systems.
+The Medical Humanities program is conducted jointly by the Caspersen School of Graduate Studies at Drew University and Atlantic Healthcare Systems.
+It also partners with St. Barnabas Healthcare Systems.

 About Atlantic Health Systems

 Atlantic Health Systems – comprised of Morristown Medical Center (MMC), Overlook Medical Center (OMC), Chilton Medical Center (CMC), Newton Medical Center (NMC) and Goryeb Children’s Hospital – is one of the largest non-profit health care systems in New Jersey.